-While head injuries are going to overrepresented in any study that only looks at injuries that led an emergency room visit, the trend is disturbing.
+While head injuries are going to be overrepresented in any study that only looks at injuries that led to an emergency room visit, the trend is disturbing.

 The numbers are backed up by figures provided by the CDC’s study in Austin, Texas.
 Out of the 190 injured E-scooter riders, nearly half had an injury that the study considered to be “severe.”7 This included:

-- 19% of victim with multiple fractures from the crash,
+- 19% of victims had multiple fractures from the crash,

 - 48% of victims had either a fracture, laceration, or abrasion to their head, and